mixxxdj/website/content/news/XXXX-XX-XX-gsoc-final-blog-fatih-emre-yildiz.md

 * Specialized External Playlist model for *Track Suggestion Feature* for better database interaction
 * Determination if the suggestions are in the user's library, with that *Track Suggestion Feature* can be much more useful.

-There are few ideas that have been discussed before on Zulip.
+There are a few ideas that have been discussed before on Zulip.
 These are not mandatory works but that would have been nice to have.
-These can be a future reference.
+These can be future references.

 * Get cover art of the suggestions so the *Track Suggestion Feature* would look better.
 * User Clustering Playlists!
 There was a brilliant idea while we were brainstorming about Track Suggestion Feature.
 User's can make their own suggestions by using their own library.
-* There could be a field in preferences for *Find On Web* feature, which is a field can be filled by the user.
+* There could be a field in preferences for *Find On Web* feature, which is a field that can be filled by the user.
 With that users can add their own services.
 * *Find On Web* could have a preference option to enable - disable the services.

 #### Things I learned from GSoC
 First of all, I can easily say that GSoC was one of the best experiences in my life.
-It deserves Its title "Summer of Code".
-I had a great summer full of coding and I learned a lot and had so much fun meanwhile.
+It deserves Its title "Summer of Code" I had a great summer full of coding.
+I learned a lot and had so much fun.
 During this period, being an open-source contributor to a community felt amazing.
 Before the GSoC, I did some projects for my university projects and used git very basically.
-But first time in my life, I did coding for a real project and used git professionally, and learned a lot about it.
+But for the first time in my life, I did coding for a real project and used git professionally, and learned a lot about it.
 I have learned that every aspect is really important while coding and even small glitches can cause a big bug.
 I have developed features which people can use.
 Fixed existing bugs that people encountered.
 This was such a unique experience.
-If I wouldn't meet with GSoC this year, I wouldn't be an open source contributor or I would have been very late in another time in my life.
+If I haven't met GSoC this year, I wouldn't be an open source contributor or I would have been very late in another time in my life.
 I can easily say that I've learned a lot about C++, Qt, design patterns, web services, testing, debugging, git and gained important experience on all of them.
 What I have learned was I am enjoying hours of coding, testing, hunting bug, and solving problems.
-If I should have compare myself before the GSoC and after the GSoC, the difference is awesome.
+If I have to compare myself before and after the GSoC, the difference is huge.

 #### Conclusion
 At the end of the coding period, the decided side projects and their little steps were implemented into Mixxx.
 Such as *Find On Web*, *Find on Web with Factory Design*, and *Cover Art Label* without a menu.
 Besides the side projects, there were many bugs (which were affecting both the stable 2.3.3 version and the upstream branch) reported and fixed.
-Such as the empty XML, the rate limit of MusicBrainz, aborting the tag fetcher, etc. With those fixes, Mixxx users will have the better fetching metadata experience.
+Such as the empty XML, the rate limit of MusicBrainz, aborting the tag fetcher, etc. With those fixes, Mixxx users will have a better fetching metadata experience.
 At the end of the period, unfortunately, the Track suggestion feature couldn't be implemented into the Mixxx code base but we have a working POC as an open PR.
 Also, an existing request from a long time ago was discussed seriously with the developers and users on the Zulip GSoC channel.
 We have over-searched the available services and discussed the main problems with fetching suggestions from different services, how to make this feature useful and what needs to be done to have the best use-case.
 This will be a reference to the future for sure.

 #### Acknowledgements
 I want to start with how great Mixxx is!
 Since the first day I joined the community and introduce myself on Zulip today, I am enjoying it a lot and I am so happy to be part of Mixxx.
-Everybody in the community was really helpful and they are doing their bests to make Mixxx the best DJ Software.
+Everybody in the community was really helpful and they are doing their best to make Mixxx the best DJ Software.
 I would like to thank all the developers and contributors who contributed to Mixxx in any way.

 I can not express how thankful I am, to my mentor [@Daniel Schürmann]({author}daniel-schurmann).
 He has been such a great adviser, teacher, and guide from the very beginning to the end of the project.
 It won't be my fault if I say that he has been the best mentor!
 Besides being a really good mentor, he was so friendly.
 The ideas that he shared with me broadened my aspect through the project.
 At the beginning of the project, I was nervous about the whole big thing that needs to be done, and he gave me perspective in those sorts of circumstances.
 That was "broom stroke after broom stroke".
 This perspective helped me from the beginning till the end.
 There is one last thing left that I need to add, which is...
 "It's Friday Again!".